 I cant stop riding because I love it but now I am now going to join Pedal Power who are working to improve cycling conditions in Canberra.

-Godfrey has had his Breez-ee for about 7 months and has given us a great bike of the month.
+Godfrey has had his Breez-ee since 2010 and has given us a great bike of the month.

 "Once upon a time ---